f-i/GPMDB_GIS_version/README.md

 # GPMDB_GIS_version
 Here is the GIS shapefile for the latest Global Paleomagnetism Data Base (GPMDB) 4.6b.
-It can be opened using QGIS or ArcGIS.
+It can be opened using QGIS or ArcGIS. **Please note that here the points visulized are sampling sites**.

 ![GPMDB 4.6b opened in QGIS](gpmdb46b_qgis_demo.png?raw=true)